 Dbd Magazine, Dec 2014/Jan 2015.
 Full text here.

-Short story ‘Synesthesia’, book ‘Sheffield’.
+The short story ‘Synesthesia’, was included in the book ‘Sheffield’.
 Ed.
 Emma Bolland, published by Dostoyevsky Wannabe.

 Deciphering the City